Revealed: The image that's sparked domestic violence allegations against Ben Stokes

 "There are people who deserve this recognition more and have done a lot more for the country of New Zealand.

-"I have helped England lift a World Cup and my life is firmly established in the UK – it has been since I was 12 years old," Stokes said.
+"I have helped England lift a World Cup and my life is firmly established in the UK – it has been since I was 12 years old."